davepacheco/node-moray/docs/man/man1/moray.md

 * `morayping`: check whether Moray is online
 * `morayversion`: check the version of a Moray server
 * `sql`: execute a SQL string on a Moray server
-* `gettokens`: list the physical shards behind an electric-moray deployment
+* `gettokens`: fetch the list of shards from electric-moray

 The tools in this package support two modes for locating the remote Moray server on which to operate: